 MetLife Pet members who saved on heartworm prevention costs

-• Dog Tinkerbell’s family was reimbursed over $300 for her nearly $350 heartworm prevention meds.
+- The family of a dog named Tinkerbell was reimbursed over $300 for her nearly $350 heartworm prevention meds.

-• The owners of a dog named Rosa were reimbursed over $150 for her nearly $175 heartworm prevention meds.
+- The owners of a dog named Rosa were reimbursed over $150 for her nearly $175 heartworm prevention meds.

 While costs vary, having coverage for parasite preventive meds could be worth it if it means being able to help spare your kitty or pup the discomfort of parasitic infections.

-Routine and preventive care is an important part of keeping your pet healthy.
+Routine and preventive care are an important part of keeping your pet healthy.
 With MetLife Pet’s Preventive Care plan add-on, you can get coverage for heartworm, flea, tick, and other parasite prevention, as well as vaccinations, dental cleaning, and more.